visipedia/annotation_tools/README.md

 The edit tool is meant to be used by a "super user."
 It is a convenient tool to visualize and edit all annotations on an image.
 All changes will overwrite the annotations in the database.
 To edit a specific image, use the image id (which you specified in the dataset file that you loaded in the previous section) and go to the url `localhost:8008/edit_image/397133`, where the image id is `397133` in this case.
 Make any modificaiton to the image that you need to and save the annotations.
 Note that when saving the annotations you directly overwrite the previous version of the annotations.

 We currently support editing the class labels, bounding boxes, and keypoints.
 Editing segmentations is not currently supported.

+# Editing an Image Sequence

+You can use a url constucted like `localhost:8008/edit_task/?start=0&end=100` to edit the first 100 images in the dataset, where the images are sorted by their ids.
+You can additionally specify a category id to edit only images that have labels with that category `localhost:8008/edit_task/?start=0&end=100&category_id=1`.

 # Collecting Bounding Boxes